What works best to spot your next star performer?

 Asking all candidates the same specific questions keeps answers relevant, draws a complete picture of each candidate, and allows for direct comparison later amongst candidates.
 This increases the validity of the interviews by mitigating any potential biases (whether based on demographics, familiarity, or just recency of the interview).

 Need some inspiration?
-Try one of these two proven effective question formats:
+Try one of these two proven effective question formats a Job top Gun:

 - Behavioral: Ask candidates about a previous situation where they demonstrated a basic competency relevant to the job.
 This allows insight into the candidate’s thought processes and past performance.